Massachusetts Historical Society Fellowships

 Each year, the MHS and the Bostonian Athenaeum offer one Suzanne and Caleb Loring Fellowship on the Civil War, Its Origins, and Conequences, which carries a stipend of $4,000.
 The recipient will conduct research for at least four weeks at each institution.

-This collaboration of 18 major cultural agencies, which includes the MHS, awards approximately a dozen fellowships annually, each of which carries a stipend of $5,000.
+This collaboration of 21 major cultural agencies, which includes the MHS, awards approximately fifteen fellowships annually, each of which carries a stipend of $5,000.
 Each recipient will conduct research for a total of eight weeks or more at three or more participating institutions.

 The MHS has been pleased to welcome researchers whose tenure has been underwritten by the National Historical Publications and Records Commission (NHPRC), Fulbright Fellowship Program, and Germany's Deutscher Akademischer Austasch Dienst (DAAD).